echen333/stanford-cs336/README.md

 This repository contains my implementations for three assignments from CS 336, where students build every component of a modern language model with minimal scaffolding.
 Each assignment took maybe 40-80 hours and cost under $100 to complete (mostly for rented gpu compute).

 Most of my thoughts align with [andytimm](https://andytimm.github.io/posts/cs336/cs336_review.html).
-You should be very proficient in python, and assignments 1,2, and 5 definitely take a lot of time and .
+You should be very proficient in python, and assignments 1, 2, and 5 definitely take a lot of time and effort.
 Personally, I chose to not use any LLM's to write code but did use it a lot to brainstorm.

 ## Assignments